Summary

 Unproven Value

-People struggle to envision how simple and common place the trading of data is, let alone be in charge of it.
+People struggle to envision how simple and common place the trading of data is, and even more so that they be in charge of it.

 High scepticism is currently only combated through extensive education of the data industry.